 Farmer Mac is required by statute and regulation to maintain certain capital levels.
 Any inability by Farmer Mac to meet these capital requirements could result in supervisory measures by FCA, adversely affect Farmer Mac's ability to declare dividends on its common and preferred stock, or otherwise materially and adversely affect Farmer Mac's business, operating results, or financial condition.
 As required by an FCA regulation on capital planning, Farmer Mac has adopted a policy to maintain a sufficient level of Tier 1 capital and to restrict paying Tier 1-eligible dividends if Tier 1 capital falls below specified thresholds.
-For more information about Farmer Mac's capital requirements, including the Tier 1 capital requirement, see "Business-Government Regulation of Farmer Mac-Regulation-Capital Standards."
-Factors that could adversely affect the adequacy of Farmer Mac's capital levels in the future, and which may be beyond Farmer Mac's control, include:
+For more information about Farmer Mac's capital requirements, including the Tier 1 capital requirement, see "Business-Government Regulation of Farmer Mac's capital levels in the future, and which may be beyond Farmer Mac's control, include: